Housing

 Source: Ministry of Interior, Basic Care statistics, unpublished.

-In Lower Austria, the authorities regularly send letters to beneficiaries of subsidiary protection asking them to move out of basic care.
-In reality, this means a lot of pressure for people with subsidiary protection.
+In Lower Austria, the authorities regularly send letters to beneficiaries of subsidiary protection asking them to move out of basic care, leading to significant pressure put on people with subsidiary protection.
 The care teams intervene and send social reports to the authorities explaining why the beneficiaries of protection should not lose basic care benefits, especially families with school-age children or families with sick people who benefit from staying in a basic care facility.
-On the other hand, there is a trend of people with subsidiary protection moving to Vienna because the community is bigger there, there are greater chances of finding a job and there is entitlement to social benefits.[2]
+On the other hand, there is a trend of people with subsidiary protection moving to Vienna because the community is bigger there, there are greater chances of finding a job and there is entitlement to social benefits.[3]

 In Vorarlberg, refugees who receive a minimum income do not receive a housing compensation but are transferred to landlords directly through the social department.
 Single refugees receive the minimum income only if they live in shared flats.
 If a person entitled to asylum decides to live in their own apartment, the compensation will amount only to the costs of a shared room.
 Single persons receive up to € 503 for their rent.
 This is significantly higher compared to other federal states, where only € 210 are granted.[4]
 In Tyrol, housing costs are capped and are awarded as a contribution in kind.
 The benefits are based on the real estate price table.
 In Vorarlberg, there have been cuts in the allowances of people residing in shared apartments: they now receive € 473 instead of the previous € 633.